Skip to content

 • It leaves a large memory footprint of approximately 260MB to load the K-D tree in memory (see benchmarks), which remains there: an unacceptable compromise for a web server for such a small amount of functionality.

-• The package here is an excellent revamp of the package above, and possibly the best choice in many scenarios, particularly if PostGIS is not available.
+• This package is an excellent revamp of the package above, and possibly the best choice in many scenarios, particularly if PostGIS is not available.

 The pg-nearest-city approach: